muxup/muxup-site/pages/2023q1/commercially-available-risc-v-silicon.md

 and I've been keeping very busy with RISC-V related work [at Igalia](https://www.igalia.com/contact/).
-I thought it would be fun to look beyond the cores I've been working with and to enumerate the SoCs that are available for direct purchase or in development boards and feature RISC-V cores that are programmable by the end user.
+I thought it would be fun to look beyond the cores I've been working with and to enumerate the SoCs that are available for direct purchase or in development boards that feature RISC-V cores programmable by the end user.
 I'm certain to be missing some SoCs or have some mistakes or missing information - any corrections very gratefully received at asb@muxup.com or [@asbradbury](https://twitter.com/asbradbury).
 I'm focusing almost